OscarBataille/Bostadeur/README.md

 # Bostadeur
 PHP CLI Framework to aggregate available appartments from different sources and execute actions when a new apartment is available.
 It is based on [symfony/console](https://github.com/symfony/console).
-It also automatically open firefox at the correct URL and shout 'APARTMENT AVAILABLE' with spd-say.

 ![Image](/static/carbon.png)

 # Current Actions